The Crown season 6: release date speculation, cast, plot and everything we know

 The final season will begin in 1997 and feature the tragic death of Princess Diana in a Paris car crash, one of the most infamous events in royal history.

-Talking about how the makers are tackling the difficult subject of Diana's death, executive producer Suzanne Mackie told The Hollywood Reporter: "Some of it is very painfully sad, because it deals with the death of Diana — over three episodes we follow what happens to Diana and the build-up to her death, the final days in Paris.
+Talking about how the makers are tackling the difficult subject of Diana's death, executive producer Suzanne Mackie told The Hollywood Reporter: "Some of it is very painfully sad because it deals with the death of Diana — over three episodes we follow what happens to Diana and the build-up to her death, the final days in Paris.

 "It’s very sad, and it feels very real and vivid [and] I hope very respectful and beautiful.
-I think it will be a surprise for an audience, because in many ways, where we go after Diana, it’s very hard.
+I think it will be a surprise for the audience because in many ways, where we go after Diana, it’s very hard.
 We have found a really beautiful new chapter, which is via Prince William and Kate Middleton, and it feels like little flowers coming up out of the earth after Diana's death."

 Creator of the Emmy-winning show Peter Morgan had planned to make just five series of the drama, yet changed his mind in 2020 after meeting with the team behind the show.